After living in Playa Del Carmen for nearly a year, we wrote a post on our cost of living.

 Cost of Expat Family Living in Playa Del Carmen

-When we left California in January of 2020, we had no idea we’d end up living in Playa Del Carmen for over six months.
+When we left California in January of 2020, we had no idea we’d end up living in Playa Del Carmen for over a year.
 We never dreamed we’d become an expat family in Playa Del Carmen.
-After spending time with my sister in Colorado Springs, the pandemic made our lives interesting.

 Disclosure: “Please note that some of the links below may be affiliate links, and at no additional cost to you, I earn a commission if you make a purchase.”
 “As an Amazon Associate, I earn from qualifying purchases.”
 Click here for the full disclosure statement.

 Our family gap year was supposed to be a world adventure with 10 days in Costa Rica before heading to Shanghai, Beijing, Nanning, Singapore, Malaysia, Thailand, Vietnam, and many other countries in Asia.

 When our family gap year was canceled, and I lost my job, our best option was to move to Mexico and regroup.